doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-a` : indicates install and initialize the the 'AstroNvim' Neovim configuration

+`-B` : indicates install and initialize all 'Base' Neovim configurations

 `-b branch` : specifies an nvim-lazyman git branch to checkout

 `-c` : indicates install and initialize the 'NvChad' Neovim configuration